belaz19/de-project/what-to-do/run-mage.md

 # Part 3.
 Run mage
 1. Navigate to the mage folder, rename file dev.env into .env
 2. save the previosuly created json-key into that mage folder
-3. Then run 'sudo docker compose build'
+3. Then run `sudo docker compose build`
 4. Then run 'sudo docker compose up'
 5. pass port 6789 and navigate to http://localhost:6789
 6. open file io_config.yaml and update # GOOGLE inforation there: